DiegoAndai/Deep-learning-framework-research/MNIST/README.md

 | Recall | 0.84972 |
 | Precision | 0.85565 |

 The running time was approximately 40 seconds.
-Keras' training system provided live progress reports (see implementation) for every epoch, showing loss anc accuracy metrics as they develop.
+Keras' training system provided live progress reports (see implementation) for every epoch, showing loss and accuracy metrics as they develop.
 This is a good feature, expecially if you're training for a long time, as you can see if something isn't going well very soon, and don't have to wait untill the training ends.
 This framework doesn't yet have metrics like recall or precision.

 ##Mxnet
 Developed by a group of collaborators supported by companies like Intel, Nvidia and many more.
 It focus on mixing symbolic and imperative programming in order to obtain both efficiency and flexibility.
 It supports over 7 programming languages, this is an important advantage over the other frameworks.